Want to know how much to feed a Blue Heeler puppy? We’ve got you covered!

 Our guide to Raw Food for Puppies provides excellent information if you are interested in choosing this for your Blue Heeler puppy.

-Well, high-energy Blue Heeler puppies will burn calories quickly.
+High-energy Blue Heeler puppies will burn calories quickly.
 They need roughly twice as many calories per pound of their own weight as an adult dog.

 This fuels their games and their growth!